goauthentik/authentik/website/integrations/services/engomo/index.md

 -   Select `Server`.
 -   Select `Authentication`.
--   Add a new authentcation method by clicking on the plus icon on the right.
+-   Add a new authentication method by clicking on the plus icon on the right.
 -   Name: `authentik`
 -   Type: `OpenID Connect`
 -   Click on Create.